On the Ramsey number of daisies I: Concluding remarks

 \subsection{Lower bounds for daisies with fixed kernel size}

-In Section \ref{sec:fixed} we considered the problem to determine $D_r(m,k;\ell)$, the Ramsey number of daisies of kernel of size $k$.
+In Section \ref{sec:fixed} we considered the problem of determining $D_r(m,k;\ell)$, the Ramsey number of daisies of kernel of size $k$.
 We proved that it is lower bounded by $R_r(\lfloor m/(k+1) \rceil; p)$ if $\ell\geq p^r$.
 Clearly, this bound works only if $m$ is sufficiently large with respect to $k$ and $r$.
 In the forthcoming paper~\cite{MS} the junior author shows a bound for 2 colors.
 His proof uses a more involved modification of the Stepping-up Lemma.

 \begin{theorem}[\cite{MS}] Given integers $r \geq 3$ and $k\geq 0$, there exists a positive absolute constant $c>0$ and an integer $m_0=m_0(r,k)$ such that

 holds for every $m\geq m_0$. \end{theorem}

 The bound is essentially of the same type as known bounds for $R_r(m)$, but also in this theorem the size of the kernel $k$ must be substantially smaller than $m$.
 So the natural next step toward proving better bounds on the Ramsey numbers of daisies with unrestricted kernel size is to prove a similar lower bound with $k>m$.